 A User’s Guide to Prosecuting Claims under Florida’s Uniform Disposition of Community Property Rights at Death Act

 OK, so there are probably way more Floridians walking around with testamentary community property rights than most of us would have guessed.
-Should probate attorneys be concerned?
+Should Florida attorneys be concerned?
 YES!
 These claims are subject to Florida’s ultra-short filing deadlines for probate creditor claims.
 As I reported here, if these property rights aren’t claimed on a timely basis — they’re forfeited.
 This is a huge trap for the unwary.

 For those of you looking for a practical guide to evaluating these claims, you’ll want to read A User’s Guide to Prosecuting Claims under Florida’s Uniform Disposition of Community Property Rights at Death Act, which is my CLE presentation on the subject.
 Here’s an excerpt: